getodk/governance/README.md

 # Governance Overview

 The ODK project is governed by Get ODK Inc. under the supervision of its Technical Advisory Board.
+It is separate from the ODK-X project as per the terms of the [Separation MOU](SEPARATION-MOU.md).

-These groups are guided first and foremost by the project's [Code of Conduct](CODE-OF-CONDUCT.md) and [Mission and Values](MISSION-AND-VALUES.md).
+Get ODK Inc. and its Technical Advisory Board are guided first and foremost by the project's [Code of Conduct](CODE-OF-CONDUCT.md) and [Mission and Values](MISSION-AND-VALUES.md).
 The remainder of this document lays out how specific decisions are made.

 ## Get ODK Inc.